Canatuan mine: Environmental management

-Control of impacts from current operations

-Environmental activities at the Canatuan mine include those related to controlling impacts of the operation, and those related to rehabilitating areas that are closed (i.e. In which mining activity ceases – either during the period of the overall mining operation, or at the end of mine life when the operation is permanently closed).
+Water

 The principal control activities related to the current operation are those of water management (runoff and process water), and water monitoring tailings management (permanent containment of the non-mineral material that is physically separated from the ore in the process plant).
-During Year 2009, five sediment ponds were maintained within the MPSA.
+In 2009, five sediment ponds were maintained within the MPSA.
 These ponds serve as control strategies to mitigate the impacts of soil erosion and sediment conveyed by surface water runoff to Canatuan Creek and Lumot Creek.
 This does not include the Sulphide Tailings Impoundment which serves as a large sediment pond to control sediment materials within the Canatuan Creek watershed that are not captured by the smaller sediment ponds.
-A neutralization pond was also constructed in series with a sediment pond currently maintained downstream of the Nursery Area.
-This pond serves as a treatment pond during instances when acid mine drainage is observed.
+A neutralization pond was also constructed in series with a sediment pond currently maintained downstream of the Nursery Area, which serves as a treatment pond during instances when acid mine drainage is observed.
 These series of ponds drain run off water from the Phase II Mine Area where acid mine drainage is anticipated to occur.

-Water quality data is collected by a Multipartite Monitoring Team (MMT) at 14 locations on streams and rivers in and around the project area.
-Sampling for 2009 reported in the 2010 environmental protection program document indicates the water quality was within required ranges.
+Water quality data is collected at 14 locations on streams and rivers in and around the project area.

-TVIRD also carries out noise measurement, and air quality sampling both from stack emissions and for ambient air quality.